28 Jun Next generation packing line improves throughput and data handling

 Automation and software

-Conveyor Networks’ software platform – imio – links seamlessly with QVC’s other IT systems, providing real time data transfer between the shop floor automation and the higher level host systems.
+Conveyor Networks’ warehouse automation software platform – imio – links seamlessly with QVC’s other IT systems, providing real time data transfer between the shop floor automation and the higher level host systems.
 The software platform uses the information to instruct the PLC so that the operation runs effectively with minimal error rates.
 QVC use the data that imio aggregates for reporting analysis.

 Developed from an ‘automation up’ perspective (not ‘ERP down’, as is the case with the majority of WMS solutions on the market) imio is capable of growing alongside the automation operations and is a robust, scalable, easily deployed warehouse suite with a modern GUI.